A Beginner's Guide to Mixing Resin and Hardener

 • ArtResin is sticky so always wear disposable gloves to protect your hands from both a sticky mess and skin irritation.
 If your skin does come into contact with ArtResin, clean the affected area promptly with soap and water.
 Read more about safety precautions when working with ArtResin here.

-• ArtResin doesn't stick to plastic, so use hard plastic mixing containers and tools for easy clean up.
+• ArtResin doesn't stick to plastic, so use plastic mixing containers and tools for easy clean up.
 Click here to see our 2 favorite ways to clean plastic containers and tools.

-• The ideal working temperature for working with ArtResin is 75-85F or 24-30C.
-Cold temperatures will cause ArtResin to become thick and full of micro-bubbles so precautions during the cold winter months include space heaters to increase room temperature and warm water baths for resin and hardener bottles (prior to measuring and mixing.)
+• The ideal working temperature for working with ArtResin is 75-85°F or 24-30°C. Cold temperatures will cause ArtResin to become thick and full of micro-bubbles so precautions during the cold winter months include space heaters to increase room temperature and warm water baths for resin and hardener bottles (prior to measuring and mixing.)
 After about 15 mins sitting in warm water, dry your bottles thoroughly before opening them: even a single drop of water in your mixture can cause resin to cure cloudy.
 Be aware that warming ArtResin shortens its 45 minute working time by approximately 10 minutes.

 • Mix up a little more than you think you’ll need ... you want to completely cover your work in one shot and not have to mix more last minute.